 Effect: Because of the District's internal control design deficiency regarding the preparation of financial statements, there is more than a remote likelihood that a more than inconsequential but less than material misstatement will not be prevented or detected.

-Recommendation: The District should review this issue and determine who should be preparing its annual financial statements.
+Recommendation: The District should review this issue and determine if an individual could exercise control over the preparation of its annual financial statements.